Looks like you are using an old version of Internet Explorer - Please update your browser

 A blog post critical of the Creation Museum’s “Lucy” exhibit shows reckless and unscientific reasoning.

-The beauty, design, and ingenuity found everywhere in the natural world is one of the major reasons for belief in God, and the natural world is a fertile source of ideas for human innovations.
+The beauty, design, and ingenuity found everywhere in the natural world is one of the major reasons for belief in God.

 Many critics of the Genesis account of history scoff at the idea of plants and seeds lasting for a year in fresh and salt water, therefore discounting the biblical account of the Flood.